 (Note: Please refer to the Frequently Asked Questions (FAQs) at the end of this PACS Standard for further guidance on this Standard.)

-This PACS Standard makes the following recommendations in relation to independent assessment of a public sector project.
+This PACS Standard makes the following recommendations in relation to independent monitoring of a public sector infrastructure project.

 In view of the complexity and hidden nature of corruption, it is very difficult for anyone who does not have the appropriate skills, who does not have access to the relevant documents and people, and who does not have an in-depth involvement in the project, to be able to prevent or uncover corruption.